Jayesh0201/Finance-Tracker/README.md

 The frontend follows a "bank statement / ledger" visual identity — hairline dividers, tabular mono numerals for money, colour-coded categories, and a passbook-styled sign-in screen — instead of a generic dashboard look, so it reads as a purpose-built finance tool rather than a template.

-## 1. What you need

-Install **Node.js LTS** from https://nodejs.org.
-Install **VS Code** if you do not have it.

-## 2. Run it on your computer

-1. Put this project folder somewhere convenient and open it with VS Code.
-2. Open the VS Code terminal: **Terminal → New Terminal**.
-3. Enter `npm install`.
-This downloads Express and SQLite.
-4. Enter `npm start`.
-5. Open `http://localhost:3000` in your browser.

-For development, use `npm run dev`; it restarts the backend automatically after changes.

-## 3. Every important file, explained

 | File | Purpose |
 |---|---|